The Overnight Run That Taught Me More Than a Successful One Would Have¶

 | LLM reasoning text between tool calls | ~1,300 |

 The episodic memory was not the culprit.
-The capped semantic memory was not the culprit.
-The Architect's run state summary was not the culprit.
+The semantic memory was not the culprit.
 The Worker LLM, trapped in its own tool-calling loop, was the culprit.
+The context bomb was entirely internal to a single "attempt."

 YOUR JOB: 1.
 Read the Architect's plan from the conversation history.
 2. Call apply_fix with the fix_script, revert_script, and description.